apache/skywalking-website/content/blog/2023-10-18-skywalking-toolkit-trace/index.md

 Please note that if a program ends too quickly, it may cause tracing data to be unable to be asynchronously sent to the SkyWalking backend.

-## Get/Set Tracing Data
+## Populate The Span

-When there's a necessity to record additional information, update, or modify the tags, logs, or operation names of the current traced Span, the Get/Set Tracing Data operations come into play.
+When there's a necessity to record additional information, including creating/updating tags, appending logs, and setting a new operation name of the current traced Span, these APIs should be considered.
 These actions are used to enhance trace information, providing a more detailed and precise contextual description, which aids in better understanding the events or operations being traced.

-Toolkit trace provides a convenient way to access and manipulate trace data, including:
+Toolkit trace APIs provide a convenient way to access and manipulate trace data, including:

 - Setting Tags: `SetTag()`
 - Adding Logs: `AddLog()`